Health Professions - Undergraduate Programs

 Admission Requirements

-Acceptance is based on the matriculation grade average, the result of the National Psychometric Entrance Exam, and a personal interview.
+Acceptance is based on the matriculation average grade, the result of the National Psychometric Entrance Exam, and a personal interview.

 2. Applicants with a matriculation, minimum grade average of 106 and three Tel Aviv University online courses with a minimum average of 85 and at least 70 in each course.